AnyLog-co/documentation/registering pi in the anylog network.md

 # Registering PI in the AnyLog Network

-This document explains how data is mapped to a relational schema.
+This document explains how PI data is mapped to a relational schema such that SQL queries can consider the data stored in PI.

-PI instances can become members of the AnyLog Network.
+AnyLog allows PI instances to become members of the AnyLog Network.
 When a PI instance becomes a member, SQL queries that are issued to the network consider the data on the PI instance.
 If the data on the PI instance is part of the data set that is needed to be considered to satisfy the SQL query,
 the data is retrieved and evaluated as if it is being stored in a relational database.
 To make PI a member of the AnyLog network, the PI data is mapped to one or more relational tables.
-When a query in SQL is issued against a relational table, the relevant mapped PI data become part of the returned data set.
+When a query in SQL is issued against a relational table, the relevant mapped PI data becomes part of the returned data set.

 The mapping of PI data to a relational schema is done using JSON object and it assumes the following:
 a) PI data is Hierarchical - PI objects are organized in a tree structure.
-b) Attributes in the hierarchy can be mapped to Relational table and users can issue SQL queries against these table as if the data is organized in a relational database.
+b) Attributes in the hierarchy can be mapped to a Relational Table (or multiple tables) and users can issue SQL queries against these table as if the data is organized in a relational database.

 ## The treatment of the data in PI
 AnyLog treats the PI data as if it is organized in a hierarchical model with 4 layers: